 As the Mandal-Kristiansand road project launched, stakeholders realized that they needed a way to collect and share all project information—without printouts.
 Not only did the team want to share the vast project’s design models, they wanted to make design and other project information available from a single source.
 The NoIS BIM (Building Information Modeling) development team decided to build an integrated cloud-based application that used an intuitive location- and model-based interface to connect information with the 2,000 people delivering the project.

-The NoIS team had used Forge to build a similar tool on a prior project.
-Able to display more than 60 commonly used design file formats, Forge provided the crucial model viewing and navigation capabilities.
-The team also knew that Forge could be integrated with the non-design applications—like SharePoint—that were being used on the project.
-While planning the undertaking, the NoIS team, in close collaboration with AF Gruppen, was pleased to learn that Forge APIs would simplify implementing BIM viewing capabilities in the ISY Prosjekt collaboration platform.
+The NoIS team had used Autodesk Platform Services (APS) to build a similar tool on a prior project.
+Able to display more than 60 commonly used design file formats, APS provided the crucial model viewing and navigation capabilities.
+The team also knew that APS could be integrated with the non-design applications—like SharePoint—that were being used on the project.
+While planning the undertaking, the NoIS team, in close collaboration with AF Gruppen, was pleased to learn that Autodesk Platform Services APIs would simplify implementing BIM viewing capabilities in the ISY Prosjekt collaboration platform.

 Norconsult aggregated more than 600 design models using Navisworks project review software, put them in the cloud, and made them available online.
 Including SharePoint, Microsoft Project, and safety application integrations, the project is expected to generate more than 100,000 documents.
 When users expect to be offline, they can simply select files and models.
 The system caches data on their mobile devices for easy viewing.
 Built-in authentication supports security, and users receive automatic notifications of changes to models relevant to the users’ roles on the project.
 Environmental data and plans are also available across the project team.

-"Our team has developed multiple project-specific applications using Forge.
-Each time we turn to Forge, it delivers the viewing we expect, plus other APIs that save us time in unexpected ways."—Frode Tørresdal, Head of Development, Norconsult Informasjonssystemer
+"Our team has developed multiple project-specific applications using Autodesk Platform Services.
+Each time we turn to APS, it delivers the viewing we expect, plus other APIs that save us time in unexpected ways."—Frode Tørresdal, Head of Development, Norconsult Informasjonssystemer